Business

 HubSpot: SaaS pricing model template

-HubSpot pricing model template
+HubSpot example of SaaS pricing model

 3. Freemium SaaS pricing model